 Money orders are another great type of prepaid check option.
 Because they are prepaid by the issuer, they don't expire the way a certified check doesn't usually expire.

 But cashing out a money order too long after receiving it can cost you money order fees.
 Usually, these fees are taken out of the money order funds, meaning you won't get as much money from the order as you would if you deposited it sooner.
-You may want to learn more about wire transfers.

 Several things could happen if you've waited too long to deposit a check.
 You might have difficulty getting your financial institution to accept the check.
 In that case, you'll have to contact the check issuer to request a new check.